 So, it’s time to go back to your list, check your “rejects” pile and ask yourself why those were goals that were important to you.
 Let’s look at the example I gave earlier.

 Say I wound up only choosing “travel a lot” as a top 5 goal.
 Are the other 4 totally obsolete?
 Maybe not.
 For example, if I worked close to home, I may be able to save additional money.
-That additional savings could help pay for extra training that I need to get into a job position that allows me more travel.
+Those additional savings could help pay for extra training that I need to get into a job position that allows me more travel.

 In this scenario, some of my bottom 20 goals are actually helpful in allowing me to achieve my top 5.
 So which ones are useful?
 This is where you can start to come up with a plan where you break down your major goals into smaller baby-steps.
 Now your list might look a little something like this:

 In this chart, your top goals go in the big, bright top circle.
 From there you can break down the steps that you will need to take to achieve that top goal.
 Then from there break it down even more into smaller goals that help you achieve those baby goals.
-Your chart may in fact wind up being an awful lot longer than just my small, modest chart.
+Your chart may, in fact, wind up being an awful lot longer than just my small, modest chart.
 There are a lot of steps often involved when it comes to accomplishing one big goal.
 Your list may wind up looking more like this:

 Get to bed at 8pm –> Wake up early –> Get to work on time –> Help boss with workload –> * Get promoted *